 The starting point for the chapel’s design concept was to take three symbolic crosses set in the landscape, draped with a tent-like membrane.
 As the design evolved, the crosses became a tensegrity structure of cables and masts, whilst the membrane developed into a wooden latticework attached to the structure.
-The ARD team provided comprehensive parametric modelling and design-to-production support for the project.
+The Applied R+D group provided comprehensive parametric modelling and design-to-production support for the project.
 Changes to the structural model were reflected automatically in the cladding model and fabrication documentation.
 This efficient workflow supported strong collaboration between architects, engineers, fabricators and computational designers.

 London’s first ecological tall building and an instantly recognisable addition to the city’s skyline, this headquarters designed for Swiss Re is rooted in a radical approach − technically, architecturally, socially and spatially.
 The tower’s diagonally braced structure allows column-free floor space and a fully glazed facade, which opens up the building to light and views.